MelonKony/millmint/site/factbook/society/state/government/ministries/defence/armed-forces/territorial.md

 </details>

 <details>
-  <summary>Commonwealth Guards</summary>
+  <summary>Commonwealth Federal Components</summary>

-The Commonwealth Guard is the federal militia and primary reserve force of the Territorial Services.
+Commonwealth components are the federal militia and primary reserve force of the Territorial Services.
 It is federalised by default, and contributes its servicemen for the Rifles and other territorial regiments.
 As such, all Territorial servicemen are part of a Commonwealth Guards regiment, but in regular service are assigned to active units in other services.
 Only reservists, trainees and officers remained attached to the Guard while it is federalised.

 Guards units are numbered in context to their home [republic](/republics/), i.e. {{<link/oslola>}} has Guards regiments numbering 1st-12th.
 </details>